berkay6nay/Flight/README.md

     This post request buys the seat , changes its state to bought and creates a payment object associated to it.

-Resources I have used while writing this programm:
+Resources I have used to develop the api:

 https://spring.io/projects/spring-boot
 https://spring.io/guides/tutorials/rest/